yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 Invocation can be synchronous/asynchronous

 Function configuration:
-    Basic settings: Runtime, Handler (filename.functionname), Memory, Timeout
+- Basic settings: Runtime, Handler (filename.functionname), Memory, Timeout
-    Monitoring (CloudWatch, X-Ray)
+- Monitoring (CloudWatch, X-Ray)
-    Permissions
+- Permissions
-    Enviroment Variables: max 4KB, by default encrypted at rest using KMS, can be encrypted in transit
+- Enviroment Variables: max 4KB, by default encrypted at rest using KMS, can be encrypted in transit
-    VPC - function can access VPC resources in specified VPC (e.g RDS)
+- VPC - function can access VPC resources in specified VPC (e.g RDS)
     - Also provide Subnet ID and Security Group ID
     - Lambda sets up ENIs using an available IP address from your private subnet
-      - in CLI: `--vpc-config SubnetIds=subnet-XXXX,SecurityGroupIds=sg-YYYYYY`
+    - in CLI: `--vpc-config SubnetIds=subnet-XXXX, SecurityGroupIds=sg-YYYYYY`
     - Lambda execution role should have the following EC2 permissions:
       `ec2::CreateNetworkInterface`
       `ec2::DeleteNetworkInterface`
       `ec2::DescribeNetworkInterface`

-    File System - connect to EFS
+    - File System - connect to EFS
-    Asynchronous invocation settings + DQL - SQS or SNS
+    - Asynchronous invocation settings + DQL - SQS or SNS
-    Concurrency, _provisioned concurrency_ (e.g. for weighted alias)
+    - Concurrency, _provisioned concurrency_ (e.g. for weighted alias)
-    Database proxies (manages pool of connections)
+    - Database proxies (manages pool of connections)

 Lambda API Actions:
     `AddPermission`: add permission to the resource policy to invoke Lambda